A computer vision-based approach to clean seismic catalogues: Application to the COSEISMIQ data

+Our method successfully recognizes as noise atypical seismic events occurring outside the area of interest, but that have been wrongly located within the LQ catalogue.
+Since the magnitude of these events may be relevant, they pollute the seismic catalog by reducing their usefulness for statistical seismology applications.
+For instance, Figure (E.1) in the electornic supplement, shows a low-frequency event of magnitude 2.5 that has been listed in the orignal LQ catalog and that has been correctly identified as noise by our approach, demonstrating the ability of the CNN to identify atypical events that we consider noise.
+Figure \ref{fig10} shows the comparison between the original catalog and the denoised one (Figures \ref{fig10}.a and \ref{fig10}.b), from which the 1002 noise-classified instances (red dots) have been removed (i.e.we keep only the misclassified events with classification score higher than 0.1).
+We observe that most of these noise-classified events occur outside the seismicity clusters.
 Since the application of waveform stacking methods yields to noise robust seismic event locations (\cite{Grigoli2013GRL}), our framework simultaneously cleans the catalog by removing noise and improves the location resolution of the seismicity, resulting in an enhanced catalog.
-Figure \ref{fig13} shows that our final catalog, comprising 11372 events, is in strong agreement with the high-quality double-difference (HQDD) reference catalog produced during the COSEISMIQ project.
+Figure \ref{fig10} shows that our final catalog, comprising 11372 events, is in strong agreement with the high-quality double-difference (HQDD) reference catalog produced during the COSEISMIQ project (Figures \ref{fig10}.c and \ref{fig10}.d).
 It is important to note that events in the original LQ catalog are now more accurately relocated using our coherence-based method.
-While the HQDD catalog contains 8500 events, our enhanced catalog includes 11372 events, providing a more comprehensive characterization of the seismicity in the area, including seismic clusters that are missing in the HQDD catalog (Figure \ref{fig13}).
+While the HQDD catalog contains 8500 events, our enhanced catalog includes 11372 events, providing a more comprehensive characterization of the seismicity in the area, including seismic clusters that are missing in the HQDD catalog (Figure \ref{fig10}.d).